YUYueke-003/3d-GS-Reproduction-problems/README.md

     }
 )
 ```
-A library called _setuptools_ is been included.
+Analysis: ```from setuptools import setup```

+A library called _setuptools_ has been included in the file.
+This library is an enhancement of the standard template library called [_distutils_](https://zhuanlan.zhihu.com/p/276461821) (has been removed since python version 3.12, replaced by _setuptools_ and _packaging_).
 Using with the file _pyproject.toml_, this library helps with [building and distributing packages of the project](https://www.bilibili.com/video/BV1y64y1U7cJ/?spm_id_from=333.337.search-card.all.click&vd_source=02a0a629234ac89b2b67c57092a6dada) and installer during installing the package.
+More details please refer to building and [packaging](https://zhuanlan.zhihu.com/p/276461821).

+Analysis: ```from torch.utils.cpp_extension import CUDAExtension, BuildExtension```